Refill Not Landfill

 Take the Refill NOT Landfill Pledge

-This year, the Hanover Consumer Cooperative (the Coop) is sponsoring the 2021 Refill NOT Landfill campaign.
-Refillable/Reusable prizes will be awarded randomly each week during the month of April and selected from those who commit to Refill.
-Simply commit to refilling and reducing waste for the month of April to be entered in the drawings.
+This year, the Hanover Consumer Cooperative (the Coop) is sponsored our 2021 Refill NOT Landfill campaign.
+Refillable/Reusable prizes were awarded randomly each week during the month of April and winners were selected from those who commited to Refill by taking our online Refill Not Landfill pledge.

 Reusing is Easy